rkarunia/UdacitySelfDrivingCarProject4/writeup.md

 ![alt text](images/NoSlidingWindows.png)

 #### 5. Curvature measurement
-The code for measuring curvature is in code cell 27.
+The code for measuring curvature, lane center and vehicle distance from lane center is in code cell 21.

-#### 6. Sample image with lane highlighted
+#### 6. Sample image with lane highlighted and annotated with lane curvature and vehicle distance from center
-The code to draw line on the frame is in code cell 28-29.
+The function to draw line on the frame is in code cell 28-30.
+The code to draw line on sample images is in code cell 35.
 ![alt text](images/LaneDetectedSampleImages.png)

 #### 7. Final Pipeline Step
-The code for pipeline function is in code cell 31, 32, 33.
+The code for pipeline function is in code cell 32, 33, 34.

 1. Undistort, threshold and perspective transform the image
 2. If there is no history (or first frame), find lane line with sliding windows